Join the Homeless Missionary Group Board of Directors!

 Use this link to contribute

 Through our outreach efforts, we will actively engage with homeless individuals, offering transportation to shelters, medical facilities, job interviews, and social service appointments.
 Our program will also serve as a platform to recruit passionate volunteers who share our commitment to making a difference.
-Importantly, we aim to connect homeless individuals who are willing and able to work with employment opportunities, giving them a pathway to regain independence and stability.
+Importantly, we aim to connect homeless individuals willing and able to work with employment opportunities, giving them a pathway to regain independence and stability.

 Our vision extends beyond immediate relief.
 The next step in our mission is the creation of sustainable communities through our initiative, Human ECO Life.
 We plan to acquire properties and develop environments where humans and nature can coexist in harmony.
 These communities will be designed with sustainability at their core, incorporating green technologies, renewable energy, and eco-friendly infrastructure to provide a balanced, healthy living environment for residents.
 By fostering these spaces, we aim to promote long-term self-sufficiency for individuals transitioning out of homelessness while protecting and enhancing the natural environment around them.